When it comes to building a conversion rate and search engine optimized website, speed is crucial.

 Now, notice how there are only a few items on this list compared to my “Possible Optimizations” list:

-But obviously, you’ll need to take care of every element to hit 100% on the Page Speed Insights tool.
+Obviously, you’ll need to take care of every element to hit 100% on the Page Speed Insights tool.

 You’ll want to start with the top priority items (more on this later).